majesticrock/LatticeCUT/README.md

-# ContinuumSystem
+# LatticeCUT

+With this project, one may study the effect of the effective electron-electron interaction dervied via a continuous unitary transformation on lattice systems.
-Code used to compute the mean-field data and collective excitation spectra presented in
+The code was used to compute the mean-field data and collective excitation spectra presented in

 TBD